mpv-player/mpv/DOCS/man/en/options.rst

     from slow media, but can also have negative effects, especially with file formats that require a lot of seeking, such as mp4.
 See also ``--no-cache``.

+    Note that half the cache size will be used to allow fast seeking back.
+This is also the reason why a full cache is usually reported as 50% full.
+The cache fill display does not include the part of the cache reserved for seeking back.
+Likewise, when starting a file the cache will be at 100%, because no space is reserved for seeking back yet.

 --cache-pause=<no|percentage>
     If the cache percentage goes below the specified value, pause and wait until the percentage set by ``--cache-min`` is reached, then resume